polyaxon/polyaxon/templates/experimentation/experiments.md

 ```

 This command validate the polyaxon file, and the option `-m` returns the matrix space,
-in this case we have only independent experiment.
+in this case we have only one independent experiment.
 This option is important when we want
 to check a polyaxonfile with a matrix section having an [experiment group](experiment_groups)

 ## Running an experiment